 - Keyword research.
 Tap into the mindset of your audience.
 What do they want or need that you offer?
 And how do they look for that information online?

-This includes market research, interviews and surveys of existing customers, and conversations with your staff (especially those who work directly with customers).
+This includes market research, interviews, and surveys of existing customers.
+Include conversations with your staff as well — especially those who work directly with customers.